cloudfoundry/uaa/README.md

 An example resource server.
 It hosts a service which returns a list of mock applications under `/apps`.

-Run it using `mvn tomcat:deploy` from the `api` directory.
+Run it using `mvn tomcat:run` from the `api` directory (once all other tomcat processes have been shutdown).
 This will deploy the app to a Tomcat manager on port 8080.

 ## The App Application

 This is a user interface (primarily aimed at browser) app that uses OpenId Connect for authentication (i.e. SSO) and OAuth2 for access grants.
 It authenticates with the Auth service, and then accesses resources in the API service.
-Run it with `mvn tomcat:deploy` from the `app` directory.
+Run it with `mvn tomcat:run` from the `app` directory (once all other tomcat processes have been shutdown).

 ### Use Cases

 1. See all apps